sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

                 Your browser does not support the video tag.
             </video>

     #.
-When first used or when the battery cable is unplugged, the Sensor Shield activates its over-discharge protection circuitry.
+When first used or when the battery cable is unplugged, the GalaxyRVR Shield activates its over-discharge protection circuitry.
 You’ll need to plug in the Type-C cable for about 5 seconds to release the protection.
 If the power indicator lights up, it means the protection status has been released.
 Check the battery indicators at this point - if both are off, keep the Type-C cable plugged in to charge the battery.

         .. raw:: html